747823/object-clone/README.md

 ###Notes
 Currently doesn't account for circular references and has undergone minimal testing.
 You probably shouldn't use this in a production site/app.

+###Releases
+0.1.2: updated readme ;)
+0.1.1: enabled strict mode and fixed a bug where the key variable in the for..in loop was put in the global scope 0.1.0: first release